How To Start Trail Running

 The first thing you’ll need to start trail running is a comfortable pair of running shoes.
 When you first start running trails, your regular running shoes should be suitable.
 As you progress, you might invest in a dedicated pair of trail running shoes.
 These specialist shoes have better grip and often have a tougher exterior to protect your feet in all kinds of terrain and weather conditions.

 If you’ll be running for more than an hour, or if the weather is warm, you’ll need to carry water.
 In winter, you might want to take a light rain jacket for warmth.
 As you start to explore more remote trails, a small running backpack with a first aid kit, a torch, a map and some food can ensure you have everything you need for a successful adventure.

-Always tell someone where you are going, when you plan to return.
+Always tell someone where you are going and when you plan to return.
 And most of all, enjoy yourself!

 Practise running good form

 Trail running is a little different from running on the road and can take a bit of practise to get used to.
 A good trail runner will use their hands and arms to help them balance — this is where that upper body strength becomes important!
 Find a rhythm with your breath, relax and enjoy the freedom of being out in nature.

 When running uphill, lean in and power up your arms.
 When you run downhill, try to be as relaxed as possible and let your body move freely.
 When you’re running in the trails, it can be tempting to look down at your feet to avoid tripping up, but it can be better to look at a point a short distance ahead of where you are.
 This gives your mind time to plan your foot placement so that you avoid falling or tripping and keeps you more aware of your surroundings.